D R A W I N G S

 This harpsichord has a chromatic compass of G1 to d3 (originally G1 to c3).

-One of the discoveries I made during my research into the Ruckers family tradition was the existence of a large model of Ruckers double-manual harpsichord.
-Because all of the surviving examples of this model of harpsichord are to be found in France, it seems likely that these harpsichords were all made especially for the French market.
-I therefore coined the expression "Ruckers 'French' harpsichord" for these instruments in a way analogous to those harpsichords described in Flemish as 'op sijn engels' or 'in the English style', which were instruments made by the Ruckers for the English market with a chromatic bass octave instead of the usual C/E bass short-octave.
+One of the discoveries that I made during my research into the Ruckers family tradition was that there was a new model of Ruckers double-manual harpsichord that was larger than the 'standard' Ruckers 'transposing' harpsichord.
+Because all of the surviving examples of this model of harpsichord are to be found in France, it seems likely that they were all made especially for the French market.
+I therefore coined the expression "Ruckers 'French' harpsichord" for these instruments in a way analogous to those single-manual harpsichords described in Flemish as 'op sijn engels' or 'in the English style'.
+The latter, now found in England, were instruments which were made by the Ruckers family for the English market.
+This English model of single-manual harpsichord with a chromatic bass octave instead of the usual C/E bass short-octave.

-This model of 'French' Ruckers double-manual had an upper manual also had a full 4-octave chromatic compass from F to f3 at a pitch of R - 4, and a lower manual with a 4½-octave chromatic compass of G1 to c3 at normal pitch R. This compass, unlike the compass of a 'normal' Ruckers double-manual harpsichord which has only a short-octave C/E bass octave, has a full chromatic bass octave right down to G1.
-Such a compass is of course very useful when making an instrument based on a Ruckers harpsichord since it enables a much larger repertoire to be played.
+The large model of 'French' Ruckers double-manual had an upper manual 4-octave chromatic compass from F to f3 at a pitch of R - 4, and a lower manual with a 4½-octave chromatic compass of G1 to c3 at normal pitch R. This compass, unlike the compass of a 'normal' Ruckers double-manual harpsichord which has only a short-octave C/E bass octave, has a full chromatic bass octave right down to G1.
+Such a compass is of course very useful when making an instrument based on a Ruckers harpsichord since it enables a much larger repertoire to be played on this instrument.
 But since there is a large part of the harpsichord literature that needs a top d3, I decided to extend the treble compass from c3 to d3.
 This, if anything, improves the sound of the 'original' c3 as well as increasing the literature that can be played on such an instrument.
 It would require only a slight modification to increase the treble compass to e3 or f3.

 The drawing is of an ALIGNED ('French') extended-compass harpsichord with a compass of G1 to d3 and with both manuals at normal pitch (A = 415.3Hz).
 The disposition of the registers is: